csgillespie/efficientR/main.md

 The Description is usually just a sentence or two for explaining what it does.
 Usage shows the arguments that the function needs to work.
 And Arguments describes what kind of objects the function expects.
 Longer sections typically include Details and Examples, which provide some context and provide (usually reproducible) examples of how the function can be used, respectively.
 The typically short Value, References and See Also sections facilitate efficient learning by explaining what the output means, where you can find academic literature on the subject, and which functions are related.

 `optim()` is a mature and heavily used function so it has a long help page: you'll probably be thankful to learn that not all help pages are this long!
-With so much potentially overwhelming information in a single help page, the placement of the short, dense sections at the beginning is efficient because it means can understand the fundamentals of a function in few words.
+With so much potentially overwhelming information in a single help page, the placement of the short, dense sections at the beginning is efficient because it means you can understand the fundamentals of a function in few words.
 Learning how to read and quickly interpret such help pages will greatly help your ability to learn R. Take some time to study the help for `optim()` in detail.

 It is worth discussing the contents of the Usage section in particular, because this contains information that may not be immediately obvious: